codeSolver123/Applied-AI-Search-Learning-Agents/Adversarial_Search_Minimax_AlphaBeta/README.md

 Unlike heuristic or informed-search agents that assume a passive environment, this agent explicitly models an **intelligent opponent** and selects actions by anticipating and countering adversarial behavior.

-The result is a decision-making system capable of **strategic planning under competition**, a core concept in game theory, multi-agent systems, and competitive AI.
+This demonstrates core concepts from **game theory, multi-agent systems, and strategic decision-making**, while maintaining real-time performance constraints.

 ---

 ## Minimax with Alpha-Beta Pruning Agent

-**File:** `minimax_alpha_beta_agent.py`
+**File:** `MiniMax_Gardner.py`

 ### Description

 The agent performs a depth-limited Minimax search to evaluate future game states under optimal play by both itself and its opponent.
-Alpha-beta pruning is applied to significantly reduce the number of explored nodes, enabling deeper lookahead while maintaining performance.
+Alpha-beta pruning is applied to significantly reduce the number of explored nodes, enabling deeper lookahead while maintaining computational efficiency.

-Unlike traditional textbook examples, maximizing and minimizing decisions are determined dynamically based on **whose turn it is in the game state**, not purely on tree depth.
+Unlike simplified textbook examples, maximizing and minimizing decisions are determined dynamically based on **whose turn it is in the game state**, rather than strictly alternating by tree depth.

 ---

 ## Key Features

 - Depth-limited Minimax search (≥ 3 plies)
-- Alpha-beta pruning for search-space reduction
+- Alpha-beta pruning for aggressive search-space reduction
 - Adversarial state prediction using opponent-aware transitions
-- Dynamic MAX / MIN role assignment based on active player
+- Dynamic MAX / MIN role selection based on active player
-- Heuristic evaluation reused and refined from earlier agents
+- Heuristic evaluation refined from earlier planning agents
 - Move ordering and pruning optimizations for speed

 ---

 ## Algorithmic Behavior

-- Models the opponent as a rational decision-maker
+- Explicitly models opponent decision-making
-- Evaluates both offensive and defensive outcomes
+- Selects actions that maximize worst-case outcomes
-- Selects actions that maximize worst-case utility
+- Evaluates both offensive and defensive strategies
-- Prunes branches that cannot affect the final decision
+- Prunes branches that cannot influence final decisions
-- Balances search depth with real-time performance constraints
+- Balances search depth with strict runtime constraints

 ---

 ## Engineering Focus

-- Uses adversarial state transitions rather than single-agent prediction
+- Uses adversarial state transitions instead of single-agent prediction
-- Designed for scalability and performance under tight time limits
+- Designed for scalability under branching-factor explosion
-- Clean separation between evaluation, search logic, and control flow
+- Clean separation between evaluation, search, and control logic
-- Compatible with batch simulations and self-play evaluation
+- Suitable for batch simulations and self-play evaluation

 ---

 ## Applications

-The techniques demonstrated in this module are directly applicable to:
+The techniques demonstrated in this module are applicable to:

 - Competitive game AI
 - Multi-agent systems
-- Strategic planning under uncertainty
+- Strategic planning and decision-making
-- Decision-making in adversarial environments
+- Adversarial optimization problems
-- Optimization problems involving competing objectives
+- Autonomous agents operating in competitive environments

 ---